The Threat: Human-Cat Conflict

 © panthera

 Living alongside large carnivores like big cats can be challenging.
 Depletion of their natural prey due to habitat loss or overhunting leaves cats with limited options.
 When they turn to livestock for an easy meal, conflict is inevitable.
-For ranchers and herders, an attack on livestock may mean an unrecoverable economic loss.
-The threat to their livelihood can lead people to kill local cats in retaliation or as prevention of future losses.
-To counteract this trend, Panthera and our supporters work with communities living alongside wild cats to develop livestock protection techniques and alternative livelihood options through ecotourism and conservation jobs, where a thriving cat population is to their benefit.
+For ranchers and herders, an attack on livestock may result in an unrecoverable economic loss.
+This threat to their livelihood can lead people to kill local cats in retaliation — or as prevention of future losses.
+To counteract this trend, Panthera and our partners work with communities living alongside wild cats to develop livestock protection techniques and alternative livelihood options through ecotourism and conservation careers, where a thriving cat population is beneficial for all.

 Our Impact